Ilford County High School

 Consistent, structured preparation can help your child feel confident and ready on exam day, especially with your encouragement.

 The live process usually sits with the local authority and the participating schools.
-This page helps you understand the route, but the final registration and admissions instructions should always be checked on the live official pages for the relevant year.
+The official pages remain the source of truth for registration windows, test venues, access arrangements and final admissions instructions for the relevant year.